 There are several downsides to pretrial incarceration.
 Besides aggravating poor prison conditions and increasing the risk of maltreatment, pre-trial detention can negatively impact a defendant’s case.
 Unfortunately, around 30% of the world’s prison population consists of pretrial detainees who are yet to be convicted.

-This is where the civil right to fair trial comes in.
+This is where the basic civil right to a fair trial comes in.
 Criminal defendants in the United States are entitled to a speedy public trial without unnecessary delay, as per the Sixth Amendment.
 Additionally, they also have:

 - The right to a lawyer.